bambina ucraina

 Ukrainian refugees: projects to support them in Italy and Poland

 With the beginning of the war in Ukraine, thousands of people crossed the border into Europe, mainly women, older people, and children.
-Thanks to AVSI's network in Poland, Romania, and Moldova, we have guaranteed help to Ukrainians in transit and those who have chosen to stay.
+Thanks to AVSI’s network in Poland, Romania, and Moldova, support has been provided to Ukrainians in transit and to those who have chosen to stay.

-In Poland, AVSI collaborates with AVSI Polska, a Polish organization and founding member of AVSI.
-After the first emergency interventions, AVSI's activity focused on integration through the work in cooperation with companies on the territory and with the support of private donors.
+In Poland, AVSI collaborates with AVSI Polska, a Polish organisation and founding member of the AVSI network.
+After the initial emergency response, activities have focused on integration, in cooperation with local companies and with the support of private donors.

 In Italy, an initiative was established to aid individuals fleeing the war in Ukraine.
 The initiative involved creating a central point for information and coordination, which allowed for support services to be centralized for Ukrainian refugees and connecting those offering help with those in need.
 Eventually, the initiative found a permanent home in a space located in Milan.
 On May 16, 2022, the HUB Help Ukraine was inaugurated, and it now serves as the headquarters of AVSI for the community that continues to support Ukrainians in Italy.